nvitulli71/nvitulli71/README.md

 </p>
 <hr>
 <p align="left">
 I am a fullstack web developer with a pasion for learning.
 I typically develop in JavaScript/TypeScript while utilizing the benefits of Angular.
+Recently I have been delving into Electron and TensorflowJS.
 </p>

 <p align="center">